Emerge

 • If you are well connected within your artistic practice and/or organizing work and regularly partner with disability justice rooted organizations/communities.

-**Please note: All applicants must identify as disabled and be working in an area that centers on disability intersections with race, gender, sexuality, incarceration record, and/or immigration status.
+**Please note: All applicants must identify as disabled and be working in an area of scholar-activism that centers on disability intersections with race, gender, sexuality, incarceration record, and/or immigration status.
 Additionally, we recognize that the lived experience of disabled people is an invaluable asset to the growth and expansion of disability studies.
 We are specifically quantifying the number of years worked in the field to determine “early career” because inviting in assessment of years of lived experience within disability will not reliably reflect the skills necessary to execute a proposed project for this program.

 What does the Fellowship program entail?